rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 # BootAnimation-Creator-Script
 A Termux/Linux Script which can convert videos into Bootanimation Magisk Module.

+## Features
+- Converts videos into Android-compatible boot animations.
+- can scale video to the desired resolution and fps

+## Requirements
+- **FFmpeg**: Used for extracting frames from the video.
+- **Zip Utility**: Used for creating the `bootanimation.zip`.
+- **Chocolatey (Windows)**: to install ffmpeg and zip automatically on Windows.
+---

 ## How To Use ?
 - copy and paste this on termux or Linux terminal
 - creates a flashable magisk module